thecartercenter/nemo-docs/content/formstyling/formstyling.rst

 Example:

 .. image:: emphasis-elmo.png
-  :alt: Bold and italic in NEMO/ELMO
+  :alt: Bold and italic in NEMO

 And the result in ODK Collect:

 .. image:: emphasis.png
   :alt: Emphasis in titles and hints

 Hyperlinks
 ~~~~~~~~~~~

 hyperlinks are also supported.
 When clicked they will open in the device's default browser.
 Below is the syntax:

 .. code-block:: none

   [Link anchor text](link.url)

 Example:

 .. image:: hyperlink-elmo.png
-  :alt: Set Markdown hyperlinks in NEMO/ELMO
+  :alt: Set Markdown hyperlinks in NEMO

 And the result in ODK Collect: